The Rise of Automated Cranes

 Fortunately, by taking workers OUT of the cab and allowing them to operate remotely, risks are substantially lessened.
 Each worker’s safety remains intact along with their job because crane companies will still need employees with NCCCO certification to acclimate into the remote control process.
 The construction world is quickly evolving for the better.
 It is necessary to adapt with automation technology to keep from getting trapped in the past.

--Kate Sweeney, Program Manager for Crane and Scaffold
+-Jake Morin, Niche President for Crane and Scaffold